imaspacecat/cs128h/README.md

-Our project implemenents Canny Edge Detection , which is used to find edges in images.
-The program takes an image, converts it to grayscale, calculates gradients to find where the edges are, thins them out to make them cleaner, and then filters out weak edges.
-In the end, it spits out a new image that highlights just the edges.
-It's a cool way to learn how image processing works with Rust!
+- Group members: Yotam Dubiner (dubiner2), Brian Wang (brianyw2)
+- Project introduction: Our project is a Canny Edge Detection algorithm implementation in Rust.
+Our goal is to take an image as an input and then create a list of edges, then display the edges in a black and white image.
+- Technical overview: Convert the image to grayscale.
+Use the Sobel operator to calculate gradients.
+Compute gradient magnitude and direction.
+Thin the edges using non-maximum suppression.
+Use hysteresis thresholding to finalize the edges."